For Award Recipients

 - Step 2 – for Canadian students: Access the Social Insurance Number form on Minerva under:

 - Student Menu >> Student Accounts Menu >> Student Tax Menu >> Social Insurance Number (SIN)

-ARIA recipients submit a final report and feedback at the end of their ARIA internship discussing their learning over the summer.
-Due by August 16th, 2019.
-Submitted via email to anne.turner [at] mcgill.ca.
+ARIA recipients submit a final report at the end of the ARIA internship by August 22, 2021 via this web form.

-- Tell the reader why you wanted to do an ARIA project
+- Tell the reader why you were interested in an ARIA project

 - What were your learning objectives?

 - What were some of the highlights?
 Give some examples.

 - What were some of the challenges that you encountered?
 How did you overcome them?